Skip to main content

 ActionDescriptionPermissions NeededRequires Scope?

-View data products/components and their detailsSee a list of available entities in witboost (e.g. data products) and access their detailscatalog.entity.read, catalog.location.readYes
+View systems/components and their detailsSee a list of available entities in Witboost (e.g. a data product) and access their detailscatalog.entity.read, catalog.location.readYes

-View templates listView the list of registered templates in witboostnoneNo
+View templates listView the list of registered templates in Witboostcatalog.entity.createNo

-Triggering an entity refreshRefresh an entity by clicking on the refresh button in the About card of any data product or componentcatalog.entity.refreshYes
+Triggering an entity refreshRefresh an entity by clicking on the refresh button in the About card of any project or componentcatalog.entity.refreshYes

 View the software catalog in builder sectionView the software catalog in builder sectionbuilder.software-catalog.viewNo